brackeen/glfm/README.md

 open GLFM.xcodeproj
 ```

-In Xcode, switch to the `glfm_example` target and run on a simulator or a device.
+In Xcode, switch to the `glfm_touch` target and run on a simulator or a device.

 ## Build the GLFM examples with Emscripten